-Decimal Notation for Fractions with Denominators4th Grade • Half Day Lesson Plan
+Decimal Notation for Fractions with Denominators4th Grade • 1 Lesson Plan with a Bonus Game/Activity

 Subject: Math, Measurement and Data, Numbers and Operations Fractions

 Type: 1 Lesson Plan with a Bonus Game/Activity

 Skills: use decimal notation for fractions with denominators of 100; represent a fraction and a decimal greater than 1 as an improper fraction and its equivalent mixed number; construct viable arguments and critique the reasoning of others; model with mathematics.

 Materials Needed: Required: Blank paper (1 per student) and/or small individual white boards for each student, Document camera or white board, Meter stick, Flashcard set, or number cubes